 © Eurac Research/Annelie Bortolotti

-The impact of extreme environmental conditions on drone flight has become a major topic in UAV science.
-Many of the existing applications designed for drones (e.g. precision agriculture, delivery of instruments or medical supplies) have not been fully exploited by the market so far.
-This is due to the lack of existing knowledge about drone flight under variable weather conditions.
-In the literature, there are no systematic studies that have analysed the success or failure of a drone flight, based on the variability of climatic conditions.
-Moreover, until now a bias in the existing tests has been the non-reproducibility of the same climatic conditions.
+Many of the existing applications designed for UAVs (e.g. precision agriculture, delivery of instruments or medical supplies) have not been fully exploited by the market so far.
+This is due to the lack of existing knowledge about flight under variable weather conditions.
+A bias in the existing tests has been the non-reproducibility of the same climatic conditions.

 The UAV industry has recently started to perform environmental test and provide information to the end users, revealing growing interest in a more systematic approach to quantify performance according to weather conditions.
 Flight tests in a climate-controlled facility would give potential to improve UAV operations.

 In the past automotive facilities were exploited giving potential to perform flight test inside a wide-temperature-controlled area: no standards for UAV testing were defined and activities were limited to the effect of wind and temperature.
 Pressure influence on rotor and overall UAV performance still remain unexplored due to lacks of dedicated hypobaric infrastructures.
 Automotive climatic wind tunnels are not suitable for these purposes as not designed for low pressure conditions; hypobaric medical facilities do not provide a wide area for flight tests.
 In the next few years, dedicated environmental facilities will play a crucial role for UAV industry development.

 The primary aim of project DronEx is to establish an environmental testing facility for the UAV industry.

 Several subtopics have been covered by the project activities: aero dynamical effect (change of thrust depending on air pressure and temperature), numerical validation of experimental results and icing phenomena.